hchiam/learning-a11y/README.md

 - Confirm before submitting (and enable fixing).
 - Confirm after submitting (set focus _after_ page load to avoid issues with parsing timing).
 - Consider indicating form success/error in `<title>` = first thing user hears on new page.
-- Consider `aria-live` with 2-second debounce for password strength.
+- Consider `aria-live` with 2-second debounce for "password strength messages".
 (On blur won't work because the new focus will likely get announced instead.)
 - Tab, Shift + Tab, Enter/Spacebar, arrow keys, (for `<select>`:) Alt/Option + Down arrow and then arrow keys and then Enter

 ## Notes on screen readers